MEG at the Annual Meeting

 Part 1: Meet the MEG Leadership!

-This informal open-discussion session will provide an opportunity for early-career researchers to interact with the leaders of the MEG Working Group, experts in molecular epidemiology, to learn more about this important discipline.
+This informal open-discussion session provided an opportunity for early-career researchers to interact with the leaders of the MEG Working Group, experts in molecular epidemiology, to learn more about this important discipline.

 Part 2: Meet the MEG Experts!